kudobuilder/kuttl/docs/cli.md

   Directory to output kind logs to (if not specified, the current working directory).

+* **`--as`**

+  The kubernetes user to impersonate for the operation.
+User could be a regular user or a service account in a namespace.

 * **`--config (string)`**

   Path to file to load test settings from.
 This is usually the `kuttl-test.yaml` file.